nypl-openaudio/start-here/README.md

 # Open Audio Weekend

-Repo for NYPL's 2016 Event, [Open Audio Weekend](http://togetherwelisten.nypl.org/openaudio/)

-This page contains a host of logistical and introductory materials for Open Audio Weekend, hosted at The New York Public Library, June 25-26, 2016.
+Welcome to the repo for [Open Audio Weekend](http://togetherwelisten.nypl.org/openaudio/), hosted at The New York Public Library, June 25-26, 2016.

 # Table of Contents
 1. [Wayfinding](#wayfinding)